OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ![Office Yeoman Generator](./Images/YeomanAngular.png)

-1. When then Yeoman generator completes, open the project folder in a code editor (you can use the command `code .` for [Visual Studio Code](https://code.visualstudio.com/)).
+1. When the Yeoman generator completes, open the project folder in a code editor (you can use the command `code .` for [Visual Studio Code](https://code.visualstudio.com/)).

 1. Alter the `package.json` generated by the Angular CLI for Office Add-in specific requirements:
     1. Locate & open the **package.json** file in the root of the project.